Mahmoud Mamdani is a Vice Chairman and Managing Director, IBD at Morgan Stanley.

 Mr. Mamdani was the Founder and President of Morgan Stanley’s first Emerging Markets Private Equity Fund and also served as Deputy Head of Worldwide Investment Banking.
 He has been on the Investment Committees of several Morgan Stanley Private Equity funds.
-He is involved with expanding Morgan Stanley’s overall business across the MENA region, with offices in Dubai, Cairo and Doha and in particular in developing Morgan Stanley Saudi Arabia, with offices in Riyadh, Jeddah and Al Khobar.
+He was involved with expanding Morgan Stanley’s overall business across the MENA region and in particular in developing Morgan Stanley Saudi Arabia.

 Mr. Mamdani graduated with a magna cum laude degree in economics from Harvard College, and an MBA from Stanford University’s Graduate School of Business.

-Mr. Mamdani is a David Rockefeller Fellow, and an active participant in the New York City Investment Fund, a partnership between the city's financial and business leaders to help foster economic development in New York City.
+Mr. Mamdani is a David Rockefeller Fellow and a life-member of the Council on Foreign Relations.
+He is an active participant in the New York City Investment Fund, a partnership between the city’s financial and business leaders to help foster economic development in New York City.
 He is also on the Board of Grameen America, the US affiliate of the Grameen Bank, the microfinance pioneer.
-He currently serves on the Board of ABANA, where he is a Vice President and a member of the Executive Committee.
+He served on the Board of ABANA for over 9 where he was a Vice Chair and chaired the Governance and Search Committees.

 He lives with his wife and son in New York City.